 I hope you have been finding the Flint tutorials helpful so far!
 Today I’m going to share with you a few of my inspirations and ideas for making and wearing the Flint pants or shorts!
 I have had a lot of fun collecting inspiration images on Pinterest, so make sure you follow the Flint Pinterest board for ideas as I’ll be adding more daily.

-This pattern is so versatile and can work with a huge variety of fabrics to slightly different effect.
+This pattern is so versatile and can work with a huge variety of fabrics to slightly different effects.
 Stiffer fabrics will result in a more structured garment with very distinct wide legs, whereas a looser drapier fabric will result in a flowing garment that resembles a skirt.
 Think about how you would like to style your pants as well as where you will be wearing them, as those factors will affect your fabric choice.

 For a more casual look, I love denim, chambray, Tencel, linen and fun prints like stripes!
 These are a few of my weekend/casual styling inspirations for Flint.
 I love the idea of a bold stripe in loose comfy linen for lounging around and hanging out.
 I prefer my casual wardrobe to include light loose fabrics that are comfortable and don’t require a lot of ironing.
 This means when I wear linen I just embrace the wrinkles!

 I really like the idea of removing the release tucks and making Flint in denim as a more stylish alternative to jeans.
 For a casual look, I love pairing a cropped tee like Briar or a loose tank.
 Sandals are obviously a great choice for warm weather, but don’t overlook sneakers – this is one of my favourite pairings and it’s a great sports luxe look to try out.